Our Partners

 Pastor David, his wife Rachel and their son Samuel have also cared for orphans* in their community for many years.
 They currently care for eleven children who are sharing their very small home and the home behind it, which we helped build to alleviate overcrowding.
 Two helpers come each day to assist Rachel with the cooking, cleaning, laundry and bathing of the younger children.
 We fund the salary of one of those helpers and the church pays for the other.
 Each month we send a monetary gift to help supply food for the orphans.
 We have also helped to purchase clothing and shoes, beds, towels and other necessities as needs have arisen.
 Paying for their annual education costs is also a top priority.
 Our goal is to increase the monthly amount we send per orphan so that better quality food and essential items can be purchased for them, which will in turn allow Pastor David’s own family to utilize more of the small, regular church offerings for their own food and medical needs.

-*Note: Orphans and “semi-orphans” are terms used by our ministry partners in India to refer to children who have lost one or both parents as well as children whose living parents are unable or unwilling to care for them.
+*Orphans and "semi-orphans" are those children who have lost one or both parents or whose living parents are unable or unwilling to provide support.